Fantasy98/ResUNet/README.md

 | [Kvasir-SEG](https://datasets.simula.no/kvasir-seg/)         | 1000            | Variable                   |
 | [Kvasir-Sessile](https://datasets.simula.no/kvasir-seg/)*    | 196             | Variable                   |

-*As a subset of Kvasir-SEG which includes 196 polyps smaller than 10 mm, Kvasir-Sessile is used to evaluate the robustness of segmentation models trained on Kvasir-SEG.
+*As a subset of Kvasir-SEG, Kvasir-Sessile includes 196 polyps smaller than 10 mm and is used to evaluate the robustness of segmentation models trained on Kvasir-SEG.

 ## Image preprocessing

-The following transformations are done with the help of [albumentations](https://github.com/albumentations-team/albumentations):
+The following transformations are applied to the training subsets with the help of [albumentations](https://github.com/albumentations-team/albumentations):

 - Crop, flip, rotate, transpose
 - Random brightness contrast